Atom Landscape Overview

 - RFC 5023: The Atom Publishing Protocol (AtomPub) is an application-level protocol for publishing and editing Web resources.
 The protocol is based on HTTP transfer of Atom-formatted representations.

-three other RFCs define rather small but very useful extensions to the basic Atom format, which are likely to be useful in many scenarios:
+three other RFCs define small but very useful extensions to the basic Atom format, which are likely to be applicable in many scenarios:

 - RFC 4685: Atom Threading Extensions presents a mechanism that allows feeds publishers to express threaded discussions within the Atom Syndication Format.